-The BaaN Manufacturing module has been installed at the Group's main production sites (Cluses, Gray, Zriba, Bologna) which means systems can operate with the same information system integrated with logistics and finance.
-In 2013, BaaN Manufacturing was programmed to integrate the operations of the new factory built in Poland.
+The BaaN Manufacturing module has been installed at the Group's main production sites (Cluses, Gray, Zriba, Bologna) including Krakow, Poland in the Group's new factory which began operating at the start of 2014.
 Furthermore, the various Group development centres use the CrossRoads tool, a unique data management system for the development of products throughout their life cycle.
 It contributes to the efficiency of development processes and to the improvement of product quality.
 Lastly, the Ariane tool, which helps manage and monitor general expenses liabilities, was also rolled out at Somfy SAS, SITEM and Simu.